 Clear dung from the field on a regular basis, preferably daily but at least twice a week.
 Tapeworm eggs in dung remaining on the paddock will increase the potential for oribatid mites (the intermediate host in the tapeworm lifecycle) to ingest tapeworm eggs and result in horses becoming reinfected after deworming.

 Restrict grazing while away from home as the presence of tapeworm-infected oribatid mites are not known.
 For more information on the involvement of oribatid mites in the tapeworm life cycle, click here.

 Ensure that dewormers are not under-dosed which would result in persistent burdens.

-If a new arrival has a worm burden then retesting should be carried out 2 weeks after deworming for redworm/roundworm (FECs) or after 2-3 months using the saliva test for tapeworm to determine if the deworming was effective.
+If a new arrival has a worm burden then retesting should be carried out 2 weeks after treatment for redworm (FEC) or after 3 months using the saliva tapeworm test to determine if deworming was effective.